-The stand of these individuals is for a total overhauling of the Federal Special Anti Robbery Squad unit of the Nigerian Police due to the level of complaints from Nigerians about it but as expected the Federal government has been silent on the # EndSARS campaign as it has always maintained silence on previous occurrences too.
+These individuals have called for a total overhaul of the Federal Special Anti Robbery Squad unit of the Nigerian Police due to persistent complaints from Nigerians on the unit’s activities.

-This has premised its decision to categorize any complaints not soothing to the government as one from the opposition parties.
-The Nigerian Police also re-echoed this when it describes Nigerians agitating for the reform of the Special Anti-Robbery Squad (SARS) through the Endsars campaign as armed robbers and political lackeys seeking to discredit the present administration.
+Less than seven months into the administration, the president’s spokesman, Femi Adesina, labelled Nigerians not comfortable with its governance style as ‘wailers’.
+What an awful word!
+The Nigerian Police also re-echoed this when it described Nigerians agitating for the reform of the Special Anti-Robbery Squad through the #EndSARS campaign as armed robbers and political lackeys seeking to discredit the present administration.